-- 3.10.3 Section 23 of the Welfare Reform and Work Act forced local authorities to implement a rent reduction of 1% for four years starting in 2016-17.
-The last year to which the rent reduction applies is 2019-20. - 3.10.4 In September 2018 the government published a consultation entitled 'Rents for social housing from 2020-21' in which it set out its proposals for social rent policy from 2020-21.
-The proposals are that the Regulator of Social Housing's rent standard will, from 2020-21, apply to local authorities.
+- 3.10.1 Section 23 of the Welfare Reform and Work Act forced local authorities to implement a rent reduction of 1% for four years starting in 2016-17.
+The last year to which the rent reduction applies is 2019-20. - 3.10.2 In September 2018 the government published a consultation entitled 'Rents for social housing from 2020-21' in which it set out its proposals for social rent policy from 2020/21.
+The proposals are that the Regulator of Social Housing's rent standard will, from 2020/21, apply to local authorities.
 This will mean that, in common with other Registered Providers (RPs), local authorities will be permitted to increase their rents by a maximum of CPI + 1% for at least five years.
-In line with this updated rent policy, the Mayor in Cabinet agreed on 8th January 2020 that a rent increase of CPI + 1% be implemented from the first rent week in April 1st 2020. - 3.10.5 The current year's estimate for rent income is £64.600m.
-As a result of the rent increase and the movements in stock arising from property acquisitions and disposals (including right to buy sales), the 2020-21 budget is estimated at £65.497m.
-September 2019 CPI was 1.7%, therefore the average increase is 2.7% which equates to an average weekly rent increase in 2020-21 of £2.94.
+In line with this updated rent policy, the Mayor in Cabinet is asked to agree that a rent increase of CPI + 1% be implemented from the first rent week in April 1st 2020.